SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 The client will place an order in the form of an object describing the car.

-You need to determine which parts to use to fulfil the client’s order.
+You need to determine which parts to use to fulfill the client’s order.

 You have the following parts in storage\: